python-poetry/poetry/docs/faq.md

 RUN poetry install --no-dev
 ```

-The two key options we are using here are `--no-root` (skips installing the project source) and `--no-directory` (skips installing any local directory path dependencies, you can skip this if you don't have any).
+The two key options we are using here are `--no-root` (skips installing the project source) and `--no-directory` (skips installing any local directory path dependencies, you can omit this if you don't have any).
 [More information on the options available for `poetry install`]({{< relref "cli#install" >}}).